Things To Do In Bakewell

 Bakewell is the biggest town in the Peak District and is perfect for those seeking a quaint market town.
-Known almost exclusively for the Bakewell pudding, the town of Bakewell has, certainly, much more to give besides a flaked tart desert.
+Known almost exclusively for it’s namesake pudding, the town has much more to give besides a flaked tart dessert.

-One of the defining features of Bakewell is its look, with many idyllic scenes to be found throughout the town; from the banks of the River Wye, and the medieval bridge built across it; to the towns defining mellow stone buildings, many of which are complimented with tranquil courtyards.
+One of the defining features of Bakewell is its setting, with many beautiful scenes to be found in the town.
+Enjoy the banks of the River Wye, and the medieval bridge built across it.
+You can also admire the towns mellow stone buildings, many of which have pretty courtyards.

-Bakewell is also good for its social aspect, as, given its size, it’s easy to integrate into its vibrant community spirit.
-Having been a market town since 1330, Bakewell retains all the qualities of a community-led market, providing local farmers and grocers with a platform to sell their high-quality produce, which allows for visitors to feel welcomed and part of the camaraderie shared between stall-owners and shoppers.
+Bakewell also has a social buzz, it’s a friendly town and it’s easy to integrate into its community spirit.
+Having been a market town since 1330, Bakewell has kept all the qualities of a community-led market.
+It gives local farmers and grocers with a platform to sell their high-quality produce, which visitors can enjoy and soak up the camaraderie shared between stall-owners and shoppers.

-Bakewell’s positioning next to the Derbyshire Dales lends the town beautiful backdrop scenery and makes the town an ideal starting point for some Peak District hiking.
+Bakewell’s positioning next to the Derbyshire Dales lends the town beautiful backdrop scenery.
+This makes the town an ideal starting point for some Peak District hiking.

-Old House Museum – Bakewell’s aptly titled Old House Museum is exactly what it says on the tin, showcasing Bakewell’s local history in an old tax collectors dwelling, constructed during the reign of Henry VIII.
-Focusing on both industrial and agricultural life in Bakewell from Tudor to Victorian times.
-On display there is a wide range of artefacts including a Victorian Privy and a Tudor toilet, with dress-up and games available for younger visitors.
-The museum has been noted by formal visitors as being informal, with beamed rooms creating a welcoming, homely atmosphere.
+Old House Museum – Bakewell’s well titled Old House Museum is exactly what it says on the tin.
+The attraction showcases Bakewell’s local history in an old tax collectors house, constructed during the reign of Henry VIII.
+The exhibits focus on both industrial and agricultural life in Bakewell from Tudor to Victorian times.
+On display there is a wide range of artefacts including a Victorian Privy and a Tudor toilet.
+There are dress-ups and games available for younger visitors.
+The museum has been reviewed by visitors as being informal, with beamed rooms creating a welcoming, homely atmosphere.

-The objects on display married with the historic setting of this museum is sure to make for an unforgettable and enhanced learning experience.
+The objects on display and the historic setting of this museum is sure to make for an unforgettable and enjoyable learning experience.
 The house opens its doors every day from March through to November, and tickets are valid for the whole year.

 Walks & Hikes

-Monsal Trail – the Monsal trail in Bakewell is an exciting 8.5-mile walk, partially through some former railway tunnels, and is the best way to take in Bakewell’s surrounding area.
-The tunnels opened to the public for the first time in 2011, and have since been popular amongst hikers, bikers, and horse riders; with four tunnels in total, each being roughly 400 metres in length, this long walk is kept interesting through its variety of terrain.
-Alongside the Bakewell Mill, this route passes several local landmarks, and certainly features plenty of the famed Peak District limestone dales.
+Monsal Trail – the Monsal trail in Bakewell is an exciting 8.5-mile walk.
+It runs partially through some former railway tunnels, and is the best way to take in Bakewell’s surrounding area.
+The tunnels opened to the public for the first time in 2011, and have since been popular amongst hikers, bikers, and horse riders.
+There are four tunnels in total, each being roughly 400 metres in length.
+This long walk is kept interesting through its variety of terrain.
+Alongside the Bakewell Mill, this route passes several local landmarks, and features many views of the famed Peak District limestone dales.

 Magpie Mine Walk – combine the outdoors with a bit of local mine history with a hike to Magpie Mine.
 It’s just 5km from Bakewell, so you can either reach it via the Bakewell to Flagg road, or take your car part of the way.
 This was the last working lead mine in the Peak District and is surrounded by fascinating buildings as well as other mines.

-Haddon Hall – Haddon Hall is a stately medieval manor house, located on the River Wye, Bakewell.
-One of the best-preserved examples of its kind, this Tudor style manor showcases the development of British architecture throughout the middle ages, with some of the building even dating back as early as the 12th Century, and features gargoyles perched around the building’s exterior.
-Inside, fascinating original murals and a carved-alabaster retablo can be marvelled at, alongside a Tudor-style banqueting hall, set up to look like it did in the 14th Century.
+Haddon Hall is a stately medieval manor house, located on the River Wye.
+One of the best-preserved examples of its kind, this Tudor style manor showcases the development of British architecture throughout the middle ages.
+Some of the building date back as early as the 12th Century, and feature gargoyles perched on the building’s exterior.
+Inside, fascinating original murals and a carved-alabaster retablo can be marvelled at.
+There’s a Tudor-style banqueting hall, set up to look like it did in the 14th Century.

 Haddon Hall has been used extensively in film and television, including the 1996 film ‘Jane Eyre’, 1998’s ‘Elizabeth’, and, most notably, the 2005 academy-award winning ‘Pride and Prejudice’.

 The house is open to visitors all year, with free guided tours happening throughout the day every Monday.
-The 17th century stable block has been renovated into a restaurant, which offers gourmet food, alongside afternoon tea.
+The 17th century stable block has been turned into a restaurant, which offers gourmet food and afternoon tea.

-Chatsworth House– Chatsworth House is an English Baroque-style stately home located in Bakewell, Derbyshire.
-The 105-acre estate was originally procured by Sir William Cavendish and his wife Bess of Hardwick in 1594 and is today the residence of the Duke and Duchess of Devonshire, having been passed down through 12 generations of the Cavendish family.
+Chatsworth House is an English Baroque-style stately home located in Bakewell, Derbyshire.
+The 105-acre estate was originally bough by Sir William Cavendish and his wife Bess of Hardwick in 1594.
+Today it is the residence of the Duke and Duchess of Devonshire, having been passed down through 12 generations of the Cavendish family.

-The building has undergone reconstruction regularly since its inception, having been last modified in the 19th Century under the eye of then-Duke of Devonshire, William Spencer Cavendish, who contributed the newest part of the house, the North Wing.
+The building has undergone reconstruction regularly since it was built, having been last modified in the 19th Century under the eye of then-Duke of Devonshire, William Spencer Cavendish.
+He contributed the newest part of the house, the North Wing.

-Visitors today can explore over 25 rooms of the history-rich house, which includes restored guest bedrooms, the Victorian theatre, and the sketch gallery.
-Home also to Devonshire Collections – one of the largest private art collections in Britain- the house boasts paintings and artwork by the likes of Rembrandt, Veronese, and Reynolds, alongside ancient Roman and Egyptian artefacts and sculptures.
+Visitors can explore over 25 rooms of the history-rich house, which includes restored guest bedrooms, the Victorian theatre, and the sketch gallery.
+Home also to Devonshire Collections – one of the largest private art collections in Britain.
+The house boasts paintings and artwork by the likes of Rembrandt, Veronese, and Reynolds, alongside ancient Roman and Egyptian artefacts and sculptures.

 The surrounding grounds, too, are worth exploring; complete with an exotic plant-decorated Victorian rock garden, a yew maze, and several bright and decorative floral gardens.
-For younger age groups, there is a modern wooden adventure playpark.
+For kids, there is a modern wooden adventure playpark.
 There is also a working farmyard, which offers daily cow milking demonstrations.